How to Create In-App Tutorials to Drive Product Adoption14 min read

 Of course, to do this you need to make sure you know which use case your users belong to.
 The best way to do that is to ask them using a micro survey either during the signup process or on your welcome screen.

-Then use the information collected to create different user segments and trigger different tutorials for each.
+Then use the information collected during user acquisition to create different user segments and trigger different tutorials for each.

 Make tutorials interactive by letting users choose their path